 Reminiscent of Crobat, Dark Gengar only has 70 HP for a Stage 2 Pokemon.
 However, he has no weakness and a resistance to Fighting.
 Plus, just check out his abilities.

-- Poke-Power Deep Sleep, like most Powers, only works while Gengar doesn't have a status condition.
+- Deep Sleep (Poke-Power) Like most Powers, only works while Gengar doesn't have a status condition.
 However, this sort of helps, because you wouldn't want it active if Gengar fell asleep.
 Why?
 Well, it makes slumbering Pokemon have to flip two coins each turn, and if either is Tails, they don't wake up!
-This gives them only a 25% chance to awaken each turn, and thankfully Gengar excels at lulling them to sleep..
+This gives them only a 25% chance to awaken each turn.

-- (3 energy) Pull In strikes for a moderate 30 damage, and it has two great effects.
+- Pull In (3 energy) Strikes for a moderate 30 damage, and has two great effects.
 First, you can (but don't have to) switch the Defending Pokemon with one on the Bench before dealing damage.
 Second, you put them to sleep, requiring no coin flip, and stacking perfectly with Deep Sleep.

 In short, Dark Gengar frustrates opponents by negating their actions most turns with his devastating sleep combo, and can quickly eliminate weak Benched Pokemon by switching them in and out.
 He's by far my favorite of today's bunch, and not just for his cool art.

 Hopefully today's list highlighted some awesome Pokemon and let old fans revisit classic cards.
 Just seeing "Dark" in front of a Pokemon's name helped gather attention to these cards, and with luck we'll see more in the future.